awsdocs/aws-lambda-developer-guide/sample-apps/blank-python/README.md

 # Blank function (Python)
-This project creates a function and supporting resources:
-- function - A Python function.
-- template.yml - An AWS CloudFormation template that creates an application.
-- 1-create-bucket.sh, 2-deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 ![Architecture](/sample-apps/blank-python/images/sample-blank-python.png)

+The project source includes function code and supporting resources:

+- `function` - A Python function.
+- `template.yml` - An AWS CloudFormation template that creates an application.
+- `1-create-bucket.sh`, `2-deploy.sh`, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 Use the following instructions to deploy the sample application.